MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 }
 ```

-The above setup attempts to specify that only the `Id` and `Title` fields should be included, while also indicating that all fields should be excluded with the wildcard `*` in the `exclude` section.
+The previous setup attempts to specify that only the `Id` and `Title` fields should be included, while also indicating that all fields should be excluded with the wildcard `*` in the `exclude` section.
 Another way to express the same logic would be:

 ```json
 "fields": {